-John Kotter’s change model has eight steps: create urgency, build a guiding coalition, form a strategic vision, enlist volunteers, enable action by removing barriers, generate short term wins, sustain acceleration and institute change.Summary by The World of Work Project
+John Kotter’s 8-step change model is: create urgency, build a guiding coalition, form a strategic vision, enlist volunteers, enable action by removing barriers, generate short term wins, sustain acceleration and institute change.Summary by The World of Work Project

 In his 1996 book, “Leading Change”, John Kotter argues that to effectively implement lasting change, organizations need to focus on much more than just project management.
 Based on his work with many organizations, he says that to effectively lead change organizations must consider group dynamics, organizational culture, communication strategies and their vision for the future, as well a being tenacious in their delivery.